 What Are the Benefits of Entity-Relationship Diagrams

-2. Entity-relationship diagrams Improve Database Design
+2. Entity-relationship Diagrams Improve Database Design

 4. Enhanced Understanding of System Requirements